Benedetta18¦ Blu-ray, DVD

-When a young woman, Bartolomea (Daphne Patakia), who has been severely mistreated by her family, arrives at the nunnery seeking shelter, Benedetta soon delvelops a strong friendship with her.
+When a young woman, Bartolomea (Daphne Patakia), who has been severely mistreated by her family, arrives at the nunnery seeking shelter, a strong friendship soon blossoms between them.
 However, their friendship develops further, that takes sisterly love to a whole new level, one that is far from approved of by their fellow nuns.

 Although based on true events, Verhoeven’s take on the story is unsurprisingly direct.
 So much so, that its graphic nature featuring a fair amount of nudity and same sex, often resembles those porn flicks that feature porn puns on Hollywood blockbusters; to that end, it really should be titled Bonerdetta.

 It also almost feels as if the intriguing story itself, of a woman who may well be suffering from real visions, or simply putting it on to make a name for herself within the church, gets in the way of all the sex stuff that Verhoeven appears keen to explore at any given moment.

 The result is a feature that is sorely lacking in subtlety, but in his defence, that’s hardly been a strong point throughout the director’s career.